thumbnail image

 tori.short@okstate.edu

-Tori Short is a second-year graduate student working with Dr. Byrd-Craven and Dr. Krems.
+Tori Short is a fifth-year graduate student working with Dr. Byrd-Craven and Dr. Krems.
 Tori is primarily interested in using evolutionary theory to study environmental influences on health-related schemas and behaviors pertaining to diet, exercise, stress, and inflammation.
 Tori’s research interests also include female friendship dynamics as well as sex differences in mate retention and satisfaction.

 Krystal Duarte